epfl-ada/ada-2024-project-inspiration/README.md

 #### 1) **how can we define diversity and group ethnicities**

-\-Define Major Groups: Use ChatGPT to determine the optimal number of major ethnic groups and create a clustering approach for grouping ethnicities accordingly.
+- Define Major Groups: Use ChatGPT to determine the optimal number of major ethnic groups and create a clustering approach for grouping ethnicities accordingly.

-\-First Analysis (Basic Approach): Calculate diversity as the number of distinct ethnicities in a film, normalized by the total number of characters.
+- First Analysis (Basic Approach): Calculate diversity as the number of distinct ethnicities in a film, normalized by the total number of characters.
 This results in a percentage representing diversity.

-\-Second Analysis (Refined Approach): Assess the distribution of ethnicities within the film.
+- Second Analysis (Refined Approach): Assess the distribution of ethnicities within the film.
 For example, consider if ethnic representation is balanced (e.g., 50-50, 1/3-1/3-1/3).
 This balance score can then be used as a coefficient to adjust and refine the diversity percentage calculated in the first analysis.

 #### 2) **Definition of a successful movie:**